syauqialzaa/open-music-api/README.md

 1. Clone this repository
 2. Run `npm install`
-3. Create `.env` file then write the lines of code as shown in the `.env.example` file and adjust with your configuration
+3. Create `.env` file then write the lines of code as shown in the `.env.example` file and adjust with your PostgreSQL configuration
 4. Run `npm run migrate up`
 5. Run `npm run start:prod` for production mode or `npm run start:dev` for development mode with nodemon